Bioconductor/bioconductor.org/content/help/bioconductor-cloud-ami.md

 	<li>SRAdb</li>
 </ul>

-All the org.\* and BSgenome.\* annotation packages are also loaded.
+All the org.\* and BSgenome.\* annotation packages are also installed.

 ## How To Use It